ckane/exposure-tool/README.md

 in there should be parsed from pulished structured policy specification documents.
 This would allow some external team/party to maintain the policies, and this tool would be able to regularly consume that dataset and then update assessments accordingly.

+This implementation simulates a handful of compliance requirements based upon some common "best practices" that I've gathered along the way, in order to demonstrate the action of grading a collection of varying infrastructure against a common checklist of policy requirements.
+The purpose would be to focus conversation on critical policy deviations.